somtochiama/flux-observability-demo/SLIDES.md

 ## Configure Kustomization to decrypt secrets

-Customize Flux manifest and annotate Kustomize controller with the service account
+Customize Flux manifest and annotate Kustomize controller with the service account by editing the `kustomization.yaml`.

 ```yaml
 patchesStrategicMerge: